egargale/gex_s3/README.md

-# gex_data

-API to retrieve SPX option data from CBOE and calculate the gamma exposure
+An FASTAPI APP to serve and update Gamma Exposure in Options